 4. Progress toward completing the liberal arts foundation (a recommended course in each of the following areas: sociology, psychology, political science, anthropology, economics, history, philosophy, literature, and the arts).
-However, at a minimum, must have a course in SOC and PSYCH.
+However, at a minimum, must have a course in Sociology and Psychology; SPF 302.

 *Evening courses are available.
-Evening and weekend field education is NOT available.
+Evening and weekend field practicum is available on an extremely limited basis.

 *The Social Work program is designed to begin in the fall semester.
-The program may accept a student in the spring semester.
-During that semester, the student prepares for the Social Work major fall start by completing college required or social work major prerequisite courses.
+The program may accept a student in the spring or summer semesters.

 Intellectual Foundations Requirements 33-39 cr